ivadomed/ivadomed/docs/source/usage.rst

 ``path/to/output/directory`` is the folder name that will contain the output files (e.g., trained model, predictions, results)

-Note that both path CLI flags are optional and can be specified instead via the config file.
+Note that both path CLI flags are optional and can be specified instead via the configuration file.
-If not set via CLI, then you MUST specify this field in the config file.
+If not set via CLI, then you MUST specify this field in the configuration file.

 Please see section ``TUTORIALS`` to run this command on an example dataset.